-Costa Rica’s currency, the colón (colones plural) currently exchanges at around ¢500 per US dollar (Exchange Made Easy).
-If you think of a ¢5,000 note as ten, and ¢10,000 as twenty-dollar bills you’ll be right on.
+Costa Rica’s currency, the colón (colones plural) currently exchanges at around ¢580 per US dollar (Exchange Made Easy).

 Until September of 2006 the currency devalued against the dollar consistently for decades at a rate of about one colón per week.
-From September of 2006 until early 2014 the exchange rate was artificially locked at about ¢500 to the dollar and in 2014 it took a wild ride losing over 10% of its value but the banks stepped in and in 2015 the exchange rate has stayed around ¢525 per dollar.
+From September of 2006 until early 2014 the exchange rate was artificially locked at about ¢500 to the dollar and in 2014 it took a wild ride losing over 10% of its value but the banks stepped in to drive it back down.